ctrlaltdel/Cowsay-android/README.md

 - Multiple cows (additionnal Droid "cow")
 - Multiple faces
 - Say/Think
-- Share as ASCII
+- Share as ASCII or Image
 - Copy to clipboard

 TODO
 ----

-- Share as HTML/PNG
 - Automatic resize of the text
 - CLI binding (using JNI) with stdin support